mosip/documentation/docs/Deployment-Architectures.md

 [Cell based architecture](https://docs.mosip.io/platform/build-and-deploy/cell-based-deployment-architecture)

 ## Rapid deployment: Hybrid architecture
 A hybrid architecture may be considered where benefits of cloud and on-premise are leveraged.
-While cloud provides rapid deployment and ease of  management, on-premise sovereignty and contorl of sensitive data.
+While cloud provides rapid deployment and ease of  management, on-premise provides sovereignty and contorl of sensitive data.

 An example of hybrid architecture is given below: